 The applicant must:

-- Be expected to graduate from an accredited PT/PTA program within the year following receipt of an award (ie, Year applications are due; Awards distributed that summer; Graduating between December of that year and December of the following year).
+- SPTs must be expected to graduate from an accredited Wisconsin PT program within the year following receipt of an award (ie. Year applications are due; Awards distributed that summer; Graduating between December of that year and December of the following year)

-- Submit completed application to WPTA by March 4th
+- Submit a completed application to WPTA by March 4th

 - Financial need of the applicant